 Once you have a smooth planting surface, gently water it.
 Let the soil soak in the moisture.
 Then gently rake it again to make sure the soil is “broken up” a little bit.

-The reason you water first, plant, and then cover the seeds is because you do not want to create a “crust” over the seed.
-As the soil dries, it will harden.
-However, the moist soil under the seed will remain moist, aiding germination and temperature control, and the dry soil on top will warm quickly without getting hard.
+We want the soil under the seed to stay moist, aiding germination and temperature control.
+The dry soil on top will warm quickly without getting hard.
 The seedling can pop easily through this surface, while roots are drawn deeply into the moisture below.

 When starting very tiny herb seeds, be careful not to plant too many seeds close together.
 To plant tiny herbs seeds evenly, try the following method.